October 29, 2013

 Horse Slaughter: Importing Cruelty

-What many European horsemeat consumers do not know is that, in addition to the 200,000 horses that are annually slaughtered for food in the European Union, huge quantities of horsemeat are also routinely imported to the EU from the other side of the globe.
-Canada, Argentina, Brazil, Mexico and Uruguay are the main exporters of horsemeat to Europe.
+What many European horsemeat consumers do not know is that, in addition to the 250,000 horses that are annually slaughtered for food in the European Union, huge quantities of horsemeat are also routinely imported to the EU from the other side of the globe.
+Argentina, Mexico, Canada, Uruguay and Brazil are the main exporters of horsemeat to Europe.

 Born in the USA

-Canada is presently the largest exporter of horsemeat to Europe.
+Canada and Mexico are presently two of the main exporters of horsemeat to Europe.
 However, the majority of horses slaughtered in Canada and Mexico are in fact born and raised in the United States.
-Recent data has shown that at least 85 per cent of horses slaughtered at EU approved Canadian horse slaughterhouses originated in the US and 50 per cent of the horsemeat produced from those animals was exported to the EU.
+Data from the European Commission has shown that at least 85 per cent of horses slaughtered at EU approved Canadian horse slaughterhouses originated in the US and 50 per cent of the horsemeat produced from those animals was exported to the EU.

 Long distance transport and slaughter welfare concerns